Fortyseven/XDayCountdownSite/README.md

 But it's since grown into a "full website" dedicated to showing the countdown.

-Use it for whatever.There isn't really much TO the site.
+Use it for whatever.
+There isn't really much TO the site.

-While I edited the graphics to fit the site, they aren't my designs.
+While I stole and modified the graphics, they aren't my designs.
 Those belong to [the church](https://subgenius.com/).

+And god knows who designed the Diploma font being used here.
+(Where did I even get it from?)

+---

-Or if you're feeling spendy, throw some coins over on SubGenius.com and get yourself a [Salvation/Membership/Ordainment kit](http://www.subgenius.com/scatalog/membership.htm)!
+If you're feeling spendy, throw some coins over on SubGenius.com and get yourself a [Salvation/Membership/Ordainment kit](http://www.subgenius.com/scatalog/membership.htm)!

 Or get one for a friend.